HugoPerrier/Udacity_Capstone/Report.md

 It is still a good way to reduce the amount of data we use to build the predictive model.

-## Next day NDX prediction : Basics
+## Next day NDX prediction: Basics
 This section describes the general procedure followed to build a predictive model:
 1. Clustering
     - All Nasdaq 100 Company 2013 stock price data are acquired
     - Company that can't be accessed with Quandl are removed from the company list
     - Missing values in the dataset are filled (forward fill)
     - The "Variation" = "Close" - "Open" variable is calculated
-    - The desired number of company clusters are created using the "Variation" feature as input data.
+    - The desired number of company clusters is created using the "Variation" feature as input data.
     - The first company (in alphabetical order) of each cluster is chosen to represent the whole cluster.
     - A list of selected companies is saved to be used in the predictive model creation.
 2. Predictive model
     - Stock price data of the companies chosen in the clustering process are acquired.
-The 2014-2015 period is used for the trainning/cross validation datasets and the 2016 period is used for the test set.
+The 2014-2015 period is used for the training/cross validation datasets and the 2016 period is used for the test set.
     - Missing values are filled (forward fill)
     - The "Variation" = "Close" - "Open" variable is calculated.
 (It can be used as a potential engineered feature)
     - NASDAQ 100 index data are acquired from yahoo finance (using pandas finance data reader).
-    - The feature to be used to build the predictive model are chosen:
+    - The features to be used to build the predictive model are chosen:
         - Type of stock price data (ex. ["Open", "Close"] or ["Open", "Variation", "Close"])
         - Number of days used for prediction (ex. data from the last 3 days, data from the last 7 days, ...)
     - The final feature matrix is created (drop undesired features, create previous days features, give the feature matrix the right shape, etc)